stacksimplify/aws-fargate-ecs-masterclass/07-Microservices-Service-Discovery/README.md

 # Microservices Deployment on AWS Fargate & ECS Clusters

-# Module - 1: Introduction
+# Module - 1: Introduction & Pre-requisites
 ## What are we going to learn in this section?
 - Step-1:
 - Step-2: